 - Hotel, lodge and cabin opening times are not uniform inside the park across all regions.
 You need to be aware of exactly when each accommodation is open and closed.

-- Driving time between each region inside the park is significant.
-To visit Yellowstone most efficiently, you will need to move from region to region each night.
+- To visit Yellowstone most efficiently, you may need to move from region to region each night.

 - Alternatively, book your entire stay in one accommodation but be prepared to drive back on yourself often.

 - Booking rooms inside Yellowstone can only be done through official channels.

 - Remember there are campgrounds and RV parks inside Yellowstone if hotels are fully booked.